-Table 9 presents the evidence of European surveys.
-Again, the existence of a significant share of firms deviating from full forward looking behaviour is found.
-Interestingly, some surveys have asked firms whether they follow some simple rule of thumb when setting prices (for instance, changing prices by a fixed percentage) or whether they consider a wide set of indicators that relate to the current environment (backward looking firms) or include expectations on the future economic environment (forward looking firms).
-It is found that around one third of firms employ some simple rule of thumb when setting prices, in line with Galí and Gertler (1999), a prediction which is not shared by any other theoretical model.
-However, Álvarez and Hernando (2007a) find that the fact that a firm applies a rule of thumb has a significative negative impact on the frequency of price change, so firms which use simple rule sof thumb change prices less frequently than the rest.
-In contrast, in Galí and Gertler model (1999) rule of thumb price setters change prices continuously and the rest of companies adjust prices less often.
-Probably, a rule of thumb whereby firms change prices once a year, in line with aggregate yearly past inflation, would capture inflation dynamics more realistically and would also capture seasonal behaviour.
+(backward looking firms) or include expectations on the future economic environment (forward looking firms).
+It is found that around one third of firms employ some simple rule of thumb when setting prices, in line with Galí and Gertler (1999), Smets and Wouters (2003) and Christiano et al. (2005).
+However, Álvarez and Hernando (2007a) find that the fact that a firm applies a rule of thumb has a significative negative impact on the frequency of price change, so firms which use simple rule of thumb change prices less frequently than the rest.
+Probably, a rule of thumb whereby firms change prices once a year, in line with aggregate yearly past inflation, would capture inflation dynamics more realistically and would als ohelp capture seasonal behaviour.